mksinicus/rime-zhupin/README.md

   also for better compatibility with Trime, who normally gives a distorted keyboard layout for terra-pinyin without proper configuration
 - [ ] Draw visual keymap

+## Credits

+This schema is heavily inspired by zaqzrh's [Tone-double_pinyin](https://github.com/zaqzrh/Tone-double_pinyin/) schema.
+I would like to fork it, but it does not provide a license, so I didn't risk doing so.